wideunique/httprint/README.md

 Once a document is queued, it can be made persistent creating an empty file *code-docname.pdf.keep* in the *queue* directory.

+### Partial printing

+Uploads (including the web UI) may specify an optional `pages` field using a comma-separated list of page numbers and ranges (for example `1-3,5`).
+The value gets validated against the PDF's total page count and, when present, HTTPrint invokes the underlying print command with `-o page-ranges=...`.
+Leaving it blank prints the entire document.

 ### Running with systemd

 1. Create a dedicated user and deployment directory: